MDRASIDULHAQUE/MDRASIDULHAQUE/README.md

 # Hi there 👋, My name is MD RASIDUL HAQUE
-I am a FULL STACK SEO EXPERT with over 4 years of experience in helping businesses improve their website's search engine ranking.
+I am a FULL STACK SEO EXPERT AND DIGITAL MARKETER with over 5 years of experience in helping businesses improve their website's search engine ranking.
 I offer a wide range of SEO services keyword research, On-page SEO, Technical SEO and Off-page SEO, Link building.
 I am confident that I can help you improve your website's SEO and get you more traffic.
-I am always up-to-date on the latest SEO trends and I am constantly learning new ways to improve my clients' websites.
+I am always up-to-date on the latest SEO trends and constantly learning new ways to improve my clients' websites.
 Benefits: Increase traffic, improve search engine ranking, increase brand awareness and increase sales.
 Contact me today to get started!

 ▫